Compost: Compost tea

 Compost tea is made up of extracts of fermented water leached from composted materials.
 Composts can be either aerated or non-aerated depending on its fermentation process.
 Compost teas are generally produced from adding compost to water in a ratio of 1:4–1:10, occasionally stirring to release microbes.

 There is debate about the benefits of aerating the mixture.
 Non-aerated compost tea is cheaper and less labor-intensive, but there are conflicting studies regarding the risks of phytotoxicity and human pathogen regrowth.
 Aerated compost tea brews faster and generates more microbes, but has potential for human pathogen regrowth, particularly when one adds additional nutrients to the mixture.

 Field studies have shown the benefits of adding compost teas to crops due to organic matter input, increased nutrient availability, and increased microbial activity.
 They have also been shown to have a suppressive effect on plant pathogens and soil-borne diseases.
 The efficacy is influenced by a number of factors, such as the preparation process, the type of source the conditions of the brewing process, and the environment of the crops.
 Adding nutrients to compost tea can be beneficial for disease suppression, although it can trigger the regrowth of human pathogens like E. coli and Salmonella.

 Compost extract

 Compost extracts are unfermented or non-brewed extracts of leached compost contents dissolved in any solvent.

 Commercial sale

 Compost is sold as bagged potting mixes in garden centers and other outlets.
 This may include composted materials such as manure and peat but is also likely to contain loam, fertilizers, sand, grit, etc. Varieties include multi-purpose composts designed for most aspects of planting, John Innes formulations, grow bags, designed to have crops such as tomatoes directly planted into them.
 There are also a range of specialist composts available, e.g. for vegetables, orchids, houseplants, hanging baskets, roses, ericaceous plants, seedlings, potting on, etc.

+Community composting

+Community composting uses organic materials sourced from a local community.
+Sites used for compost piles include educational institutions or community gardens.
+Community composting programs may be involved in community education.
+The compost generated is used locally.
+Each community composting operation is generally smaller than a commercial composting operation.